3 CrewAI Upgrades Bury No-Code Agents

 And the token tracking update?
 That’s about cost transparency.
 When you’re chaining multiple agents, each calling an LLM with different token costs, guessing your bill is a recipe for disaster.
 Including reasoning and cache tokens,features of newer models like Claude 3.5 and Gemini 2,means crewAI is building for the real pricing models, not the simplified ones vendors advertise.

 This isn’t a flashy release.
-But in an ecosystem drowning in vaporware and overhyped demos, it’s refreshing to see a tool that’s focused on the unsexy work of making AI reliable.
+But in an market drowning in vaporware and overhyped demos, it’s refreshing to see a tool that’s focused on the unsexy work of making AI reliable.

 What to Migrate